max8447/Reboot-Ultimate/README.md

 - Backbling, Glider, and Wrap Commands
 - cheat applycid (cheat skin) gives HID as well
 - More gun commands/wordings of existing gun commands in cheat grant
+- Add stutter (we might have what causes it now)

 # Links